How to change your chosen title company after you have a ratified sales contract

 It’s important to ask your agent if his company has a professional affiliation with the title company he’s listed in your sales contract and what benefits or incentives the real estate agent or brokerage may be receiving by recommending that title company.
 Sometimes the answer is there is no affiliation; the agent is familiar with a certain company and recommends that company from the perspective of good service and pricing.

-There’s nothing inherently wrong with an agent directing their client to use their favorite title company, except that it may lead a homebuyer to falsely believe she does not have a choice, or once a title company’s name is written into the contract and that contract is ratified, the decision is set in stone and the title company can’t be changed.
+There’s nothing inherently wrong with an agent directing their client to use their preferred title company, except that it may lead a homebuyer to falsely believe she does not have a choice, or once a title company’s name is written into the contract and that contract is ratified, the decision is set in stone and the title company can’t be changed.

 This isn’t an invitation to change title companies several times prior to closing or to change for no good reason.
 Keep in mind any addendum to a ratified sales contract must be signed by all parties, including the sellers.
 You may risk delaying closing, annoying your sellers or even causing your deal to fall through by abusing your right to change title companies after you have a ratified sales contract.

 We put this post together specifically to help those who learned after the fact they could have chosen their own title company and would like to exercise that right.
-Two primary reasons a homebuyer may choose to change title companies might be she’s found a title company that charges lower prices and/or provides better customer service than the company initially listed on the sales contract.